Return to top

 Create your Brownie Batter

-In a large bowl, whisk together the melted butter and white sugar until the sugar is completely dissolved.
+In a large bowl, I whisk together the melted butter and white sugar until the sugar is completely dissolved.

 butter and sugar mixed in a bowl

-Add the eggs and whisk to combine.
+I add the eggs and whisk to combine.

 wet ingredients mixed in a bowl

-Pour in the melted chocolate and whisk to combine.
+Then, I pour in the melted chocolate and whisk to combine.

 wet ingredients mixed in a bowl